RAF Brawdy: RAF Tactical Weapons Unit

-The Royal Air Force took back control in January 1974, with an official ceremony on 1 April, which included a Royal Marines band and a Fleet Air Arm fly past, before the air station was confided to the RAF.
+The Royal Air Force took back control in January 1974, with an official ceremony on 1 April, which included a Royal Marines band and a Fleet Air Arm fly past, before the air station was handed to the RAF.
 In February 1974, 'D' Flight of No. 22 Squadron was the first RAF unit to arrive with their search and rescue Westland Whirlwind HAR.10 helicopters.
 In September of the same year No. 229 Operational Conversion Unit, later renamed the Tactical Weapons Unit (1 TWU), relocated with the Hawker Hunter T.8 aircraft from RAF Chivenor in Devon.

 Between 1 September 1976 and July 1978 a detachment of 202 Squadron flying Westland Whirlwind HAR.10s used the airfield.
 In October 1979, No. 22 sqn was replaced by 'B' Flight of No. 202 Squadron, with Westland Sea King HAR3, for Search and Rescue operations.
 By the late 1970s the TWU operated BAe Hawk T.1A aircraft (234 and 79 Squadron). with this gradually replacing the Hunter aircraft from 1978.

 The station was home to Hawker Hunter aircraft of the TWU, and the gate guardian at the base was initially a Supermarine Spitfire; this was replaced in the early 80s by Hawker Hunter FGA.9 (XE624).
 This airframe was subsequently sold to Steve Petch, a private collector.

 As part of the rationalisation of advanced and tactical weapons training, flying training ceased at Brawdy on 31 August 1992.
 A small number of RAF personnel remained, including No. 202 Squadron and their Westland Sea Kings, which eventually left in July 1994.